Reidmen/jnanogpt/README.md

 > Looking for collaborations to optimize the code, target `<1000 LOC` that is fast and run in v4, v5 TPU and H100 instances.

 ## Model overview
-The model implemented here is a GPT2-style model, i.e. a mix of Embedding layer -> transformer blocks -> Tie-Embedding.
+The model implemented here is a GPT2-style model, i.e. a mix of `Embedding layer -> Transformer Blocks + MLP -> Tie-Embedding`.
+Total parameter count is slightly over `2M`, for a model with 12 layers, embedding and hidden size of 1024, and 50257 for the vocab size (as the GPT2).

-All of it can be trained and tested in Kaggle resources, which is the initial goal.
-I would love to test it on H100 or H200 (It's in TODO).
+> All of it can be trained and tested in Kaggle resources.
+> The goal is to compare v5-TPU vs. H100 or H200 (It's in TODO).

-To understand the diagram below, I use the following:
+To understand the diagram below, I use the following notation:
 * (B, T, C) — Batch × Sequence × Embedding dim
 * N = Number of transformer blocks
 * h = Number of attention heads

+Further details can be seen in the Kaggle links.

 ```mermaid
 flowchart TD